ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

-In scenarios where a group of multiple concurrent event consumers want to receive mutually exclusive subsets of events from a partitioned event log, it is desireable to restrict each partition to one (the "owning") receiver from the group and for event consumers to shift ownership of the partition dynamically.
+In scenarios where a group of multiple concurrent event consumers want to receive mutually exclusive subsets of events from a partitioned event log, it is desireable to restrict each partition to one (the "owning") receiver from the group, and for event consumers to shift ownership of the partition dynamically.
-Consumers might also want to use an external consensus mechanism to agree on which event processor owns which partition rather than have the event log engine be in the loop.
+Consumers might also want to use an external consensus mechanism to agree on which event processor owns which partition, rather than have the event log engine coordinate the assignments.

 This specification does not prescribe any algorithm or strategy for reaching consensus on ownership of partitions amongst a group of consumers, but it